-Vaccine decision for children as young as 5 expected next week
+Vaccine decision for children as young as five expected next week

-The UK’s medicines regulator is set to announce a decision on whether to vaccinate children aged 5 to 11 as early as next week, The Independent understands, with a rollout expected in the new year.
+The UK’s medicines regulator is set to announce a decision on whether to vaccinate children aged five to 11 as early as next week, The Independent understands, with a rollout expected in the new year.

 The Medicines and Healthcare products Regulatory Agency (MHRA) is “moving at pace” with its assessment, while a member of Britain’s vaccine watchdog said the group “won’t hang around” in making a recommendation to ministers once it’s concluded if the Pfizer vaccine is safe and effective to use in young children.

-However, should the green light be given, it’s expected over-5s won’t start receiving the jab until the new year.
+However, should the green light be given, it’s expected over-fives won’t start receiving the jab until the new year.
 The government has made clear that rolling out boosters and vaccinating the unprotected remains the priority – more so now with the threat posed by the omicron variant.

 The Independent has been told that an announcement from the regulator’s review is now likely to be made next week.